Xazax-hun/csa-testbench/README.md

 to infer the build system, but will invoke the `make` command specified in this value.
 The working directory will be the root of the project.
 The string `$JOBS` will be replaced with the number of jobs specified in the command line.
+If this configuration value is set, but to an empty string, then no build invocation will happen.
 * **binary_dir**: The binary dir can be specified for out-of-tree builds.
 It can be relative to the project root.
 Currently, this is only supported for `cmake` projects.